EricssonResearch/OSCOAP/test-spec4.md

 To be able to run Test 14, the implementer must run an OSCORE-unaware server.

+The number used as Object-Security option number is set to 21 in this document.

 ## 2. Security Contexts and Resources

 ### Security Context A: Client {#client-sec}